-The Copley Plaza Cooperative is located in the heart of Dupont Circle on 17th Street in Washington, DC.
+The Copley Plaza Cooperative is located in the heart of Dupont Circle at 1514 17th Street NW, in Washington, DC.

 The Copley Plaza was originally called “The Copley Courts” when it was constructed in 1916 by Harry Wardman, one of the premier builders of Washington during the early part of the 20th Century.
 The “CC” for Copley Courts can still be seen in relief on the columns in the lobby.
 In the 1960’s, the building underwent significant renovation and in 1981 was converted from a rental building to a cooperative.